XuanW96/Shooting-Mapper/README.md

 # Shooting-Mapper-
-Zixuan WANG midterm project for MUSA 611
+Zixuan WANG web application project for MUSA 611

+See the outcome(screenshot) images in the images folder.